guangxiaozhi/FullOfMemory/starter_documentation/FeatureList.md

 ## Bonus

+## 6. Search/filters

+* All users & nonusers can use search bar
+* Users & nonusers can view a list of search results
+* when you click the question, it will jumping to single question page.

-## 6. saved items
+## 7. saved items
 * All users can saved questions and answers.
 * All users can remove questions and ansers.
 * All saved items can show up on user profile page.

-## 7. likes
-* All users can like questions and answers.
-* All users can remove their own likes on questions and ansers.
-* If I have this feature, the likes number will show up on Question Page/Single question Page/Answers